Soldiers in tactical gear and helmets stand in formation holding shields, illustrating the operational readiness that shift-work training protects.

 Shift work disrupts normal appetite and meal timing in ways that undermine recovery.
 Night shift workers in particular show disrupted insulin sensitivity, impaired protein synthesis, and reduced glycogen replenishment when eating during nighttime hours, when the gut and metabolic systems are in a lower-function state.

 A practical nutrition strategy: anchor your largest protein intake to the period immediately after training and the first meal following sleep, regardless of what time of day those occur.
-Avoid large high-carbohydrate meals during the nighttime circadian window (midnight to 6am) when metabolic processing is least efficient.
-Maintain consistent protein intake across the day, 1.6 to 2.0 grams per kilogram bodyweight, distributed across four to five meals.
+Avoid large high-carbohydrate meals during the nighttime circadian window (midnight to 6am), when metabolic processing is least efficient.
+Maintain consistent protein intake across the day, 1.6 to 2.0 grams per kilogram of bodyweight, distributed across four to five meals.
+For a 90-kilogram operator that works out to roughly 145 to 180 grams daily, or 30 to 40 grams per feeding, enough to keep muscle protein synthesis elevated even when meal timing is dictated by the duty roster rather than the clock.

 The Long-Term Readiness Perspective